Everest Three Passes Trek

 • Take your time and avoid hurrying, even if you feel strong when you start your trek.

-• Talk to your doctor about acetazolamide (Diamox) as a way to avoid getting sick.
+• Talk to your doctor about Acetazolamide (Diamox) as a way to avoid getting sick.

 • Headaches, nausea, and dizziness should not be ignored; if they get worse, rest or descend.